pvarouktsis/Compilers-assignments/README.md

 # Compilers-assignments

 This is a repository for the purpose of Compilers Assignments.
-We implemented a miniPython compiler using SableCC.
+We implemented a miniPython "parser" using SableCC.

 ## Project Structure